-2. Update Energy Data Management System to establish a more effective Monitoring and Tracking System that includes:
+- 2. Update Energy Data Management System to establish a more effective Monitoring and Tracking System that includes: - a.

-- a.
 Efficient Data Collection - b.
 User Friendly Interface for major asset groups - c.
 Annual Reports - d.
 Identify, investigate and implement where viable sub-metering capabilities

-Timing: Bulk of the effort will take place in 2019/2020.
+Timing: Bulk of the effort will take place in 2019-2021.
 Once established the system will be modified as required to improve its effectiveness.
 Responsibility is shared between the Senior Facilities and Environment Engineer and the Director of Information Technology.
+Due to operation changes during the covid pandemic, this action date will be updated in the 2024-2028 plan.